VolumezTech/volumez/bicep/readme.md

 az deployment group create -g bicep --template-file demo.bicep  -n deploymentName1
 ```

 The uiDefinition files in this repository are customization files that help you with filling in the right parameters in the azure portal.
-Use [this](https://portal.azure.com/#view/Microsoft_Azure_CreateUIDef/FormSandboxBlade) tool to edit them or develop them yourself.
+Use [this](https://portal.azure.com/#view/Microsoft_Azure_CreateUIDef/FormSandboxBlade) tool to edit or create your own portal UI forms.

 ## Settings